jzmzhong/TTS_Front_End/200_Grpaheme_to_Phoneme/202_G2P_Model/README.md

 * By moving the char repeat operation in the forward transformer to just before the last encoder layer, the model is optimized to be faster with comparable word accuracy rate.
 * (1) In average scenario, the small model is theoretically 45.33% faster and the tiny model is theoretically 39.54% faster;
-* (2) In extreme scenario, both the small model and the tiny model are theoretically 64.52% faster.
+* (2) In extreme scenario, the small model is theoretically 64.52% faster and the tiny model is theoretically 41.94% faster.
 * (3) For word accuracy rate, the small model suffers 0.53% drop and the tiny model gains 0.11% after char repeat optimization, which is within error margins.
+* (4) The Tiny_Trimmed model, i.e. the smallest forward transformer model, compared with the Baseline_6+4 model in Experiment, i.e. the largest autoregressive transformer model, suffers a 2.7% word accuracy rate drop from 72.93% to 70.24% while the model is theoretically 86.12% faster in avergae scenario and 85.69% faster in extreme scenario (in real deployment, the improvement in inference speed is larger due to the parrellel inference characteristic of forward transformer).

 ### 3.7 Future Work

 * (1) Use pretrained GBERT to initialize encoder layers before the char repeat operation to see if word accuracy rate can be increased.
+(Combining Experiment 2 & 3)
 * (2) Use distillation to improve the word accuracy rate of tiny models.

 ## 4. Finetuning Low-freq Words for OOVs